digideskio/logomaker/README.md

-# logomaker
+# Logo Maker
-This is my logomaker project.
+This is my logo maker project.